metayj/metayj.github.io/content/event/example/index.md

   postcode: ''
   country: Egypt

-summary: An Oral Presentation on ISPRS Geospatial Week 2023 - Mobile Mapping Technologies4: Mobile Mapping Technologies and HD Maps.
+summary: An Oral Presentation on ISPRS Geospatial Week 2023, Mobile Mapping Technologies4, Mobile Mapping Technologies and HD Maps.

-abstract: High definition (HD) maps play a very important role in the realization of autonomous driving technology.
-It assists self-driving vehicles to efficiently and safely complete a series of driving decisions and route planning by virtue of having most of the accurate and reliable prior information in the road environment.
+abstract:

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.